 The Directors present their Strategic Report of the Company for the year ended 28 February 2023.
-The purpose of the report is to inform members of the Company and help them assess how the Directors have performed their duty to promote the success of the Company.
+The purpose of the report is to inform members of the company and help them assess how the Directors have performed their duty to promote the success of the company.

-Principal activities and status
+Principal Activities and Status

-The Company was incorporated on 15 September 2016.
-The principal activity of the Company is the making of investments in qualifying and nonqualifying holdings of shares or securities.
+The Company was incorporated on 11 April 2019.
+The principal activity of the Company is the making of investments in qualifying and non-qualifying holdings of shares or securities.
 The Company is an investment company within the meaning of Section 833 of the Companies Act 2006.
 The Company has been granted provisional approval by the Inland Revenue under Section 274 of the Income Tax Act 2007 as a Venture Capital Trust.
-The Directors have managed, and continue to manage, the Company's affairs in such a manner as to comply with s274 of the Income Tax Act 2007.

-The Company's Ordinary Shares of 0.0005p each have been listed on the Official List of the UK Listing Authority since 2 July 2018.
+The Directors have managed, and continue to manage, the Company's affairs in such a manner as to comply with Section 274 of the Income Tax Act 2007.
+The Company's ordinary shares of 0.01p each were listed on the Official List of the UK Listing Authority on 5 June 2020.

-Business model and strategy
+Business Model and Strategy

 The Company operates as a VCT to enable its shareholders to benefit from tax reliefs available.
-The Directors aim to maximise tax-free distributions to shareholders by way of dividends paid out of income received from investments, and capital gains received following successful realisations.
-The Company's strategy is set out in the Investment Policy below.
+The Directors aim to maximise tax free distributions to shareholders by way of dividends paid out of income received from investments and capital gains received following successful realisations.
+The Company's strategy is set out in the Investment Policy set out below.